Warp (video games): Advantages and criticism

 Author Luke Cuddy states that warps are used to keep the players entertained by "allowing them to jump to the next gameplay goal, straight into the action."
 However, he has also criticized them for robbing the player of the sensation of "being in" a virtual world, stating that "[b]y emphasizing destination over the places in between, warping encourages a 'quick visit, move-on-to-the-next-place' mentality that frames space as disposable."
 Warps discourage exploration and may weaken the player's knowledge of spatial relationships.

 Ernest Adams critiques possible unexpected behavior by warp zones: "Teleporters can further complicate matters by not always working the same way, teleporting the player to one place the first time they are used, but to somewhere else the second time, and so on.
 They can also be one-way or two-way, teleporting players somewhere with no way to get back, or allowing them to teleport again."

 On the other hand, a 2009 paper by Alison Gazzard from the University of Hertfordshire provides some advantages of warps.
 Gazzard points that warps can be used to create puzzles and Easter eggs, saying that warps allow the player to "move through spaces in a way not possible in the real world, and discover ‘magical’ ways of traveling through the gamespace."
-Gazzard points out that warps make "travel from different parts of the game quicker" as well as act as a reward to allow to the player to access certain areas.
+Gazzard points out that warps make "travel from different parts of the game quicker" as well as act as a reward to allow the player to access certain areas.

 Despite the linear simplicity of Super Mario Bros., the game has been described as having a "surprising amount of depth and spatial complexity" in part due to secret warp zones found through the game.
 Portal is a critically acclaimed game that uses warps as its core gameplay mechanic.